 Earwigs in Memphis TN Metro Area

-Earwigs owe their name to the superstition that they purposely crawl into the ears of sleeping people and bore into the brain.
-Even though earwigs prefer moist, dark places, they choose these places for daytime hiding, not at night when people are sleeping.
-Earwigs are mostly nocturnal, searching for and feeding on a wide variety of insects and plants after dark.
-They are more common in the southern and southwestern United States and tend to hibernate during the winter months.
-Earwigs may seek refuge in homes when conditions outside are too dry, hot, or cold.
+Earwigs received their name due to a superstition suggesting that they intentionally crawl into the ears of sleeping individuals and burrow into their brains.
+However, earwigs actually prefer moist and dark locations, which they use as hiding spots during the day, rather than at night when people are sleeping.
+These insects are primarily active during the nighttime hours, as they search for and feed on a variety of insects and plants.
+They are more commonly found in the southern and southwestern regions of the United States and tend to hibernate during the winter season.
+Earwigs may seek shelter inside homes when the conditions outside become excessively dry, hot, or cold.

 Earwig Behaviors, Threats, or Dangers

-Earwigs don’t bite people or spread disease, but they can pinch.
-Although their pincers are not likely to break the skin, a pinch from an earwig can hurt.
-For the most part, earwigs are considered a nuisance pest during spring and summer.
-In gardens, they can chew irregular holes in leaves and flower blossoms.
-Earwigs can enter homes through gaps and cracks of siding and foundations.
-They can also gain access when homeowners transfer items like potted plants, firewood, or cardboard boxes from outside to inside the home.
+Earwigs do not bite humans or transmit diseases, but they are capable of pinching.
+While their pincers are unlikely to break the skin, a pinch from an earwig can cause discomfort.
+Generally, earwigs are regarded as nuisance pests, particularly during the spring and summer seasons.
+In gardens, they may chew irregular holes in leaves and flower blossoms.
+Earwigs can enter homes through gaps and cracks in siding and foundations.
+They can also gain access when homeowners bring items such as potted plants, firewood, or cardboard boxes from the outside into the home.

 If you are dealing with excess earwigs on your property, contact a local pest control professional.